KennieHarold/dwarfity-nft/README.md

 npm start
 ```

-Make sure yout mint initial NFTs in order you can buy them and used it for breeding, just create a fixtures folder and a sample data for the NFT's metadata (see /sample-data/genDwarvesData.js) and run the following command:
+Make sure you mint initial NFTs in order you can buy them and used it for breeding, just create a `fixtures` folder and a sample data for the NFT's metadata (see /sample-data/genDwarvesData.js) and run the following command:

 ```bash
 npm run ganache:mintgen